This document was compiled and is copyright (2001) by Robert J. Budzynski.

 whatever for `mysql' if appropriate), and now you can use

-methods in db
+methods in db, like

 array(mapping(string:string)) reply =